bjrnwnklr/cheatsheets/kaggle.md

 Using the [Titanic challenge](https://www.kaggle.com/c/titanic) as an example.

 # General approach

 Good tutorial to feature engineering, filling in missing data and interpreting data is found in this [82% Kaggle tutorial](https://www.kaggle.com/gunesevitan/advanced-feature-engineering-tutorial-with-titanic)

 0. Establish a baseline score
     1. Make a simple prediction (simple logic, logistic regression) as quickly as possible to establish a baseline score to compare against
 1. Find missing values
-2. Decide how to fill missing values
+1. Decide how to fill missing values
     1. Inspect the data - which samples are missing data (for very few, maybe the data offers a hint)
     2. Use mean/median/mode - depending on type of data
     3. Decide if grouping data together by existing features (e.g. Pclass / Title / Sex) will give better estimates for missing values
     4. Google / research to find out if that can help filling missing data (e.g. based on historic values)
-3. Inspect distribution, correlation against targets
+1. Inspect distribution, correlation against targets
     1. Using `sns.distplot` for continuous features and `sns.countplot` for categorical (discrete) features
     2. If split points and spikes are very visible in the continuous features, they can be captured easily with a decision tree algorithm, but neural networks may not be able to spot them.
     3. If categorical features have very distinct classes with different survival rates, those classes can be used as new features with one-hot encoding.
 Some of those classes also may be combined with each other to make new features.
-4. Feature engineering
+1. Feature engineering
     1. Bin continuous features, using `pd.qcut` (creates bins of equal size)
         1. Binning features generally has no beneficial effect for tree-based models, as these models can learn to split continuous data into bins if necessary.
     2. Label encode non-numerical features using `LabelEncoder`.
-   3. One hot encoding categorical features using `OneHotEncoder` of `pd.get_dummies`
+    3. One hot encoding categorical features using `OneHotEncoder` or `pd.get_dummies`
         1. Use `get_dummies` on a DataFrame containing both the training and the test data.
 This is important to ensure categorical values are represented in the same way in the training set and the test set. `OneHotEncoder` can deal with that automatically.
         2. Use `ColumnTransformer` to automate scaling and one hot encoding easily.
-5. Drop any columns that are not required
+1. Drop any columns that are not required
-6. Scale the columns using `StandardScaler`
+1. Scale the columns using `StandardScaler`
-7. Run through a model, using cross validation
+1. Run through a model, using cross validation
-8. Compare feature importance
+1. Compare feature importance

 # Describing the dataset